julemagne/Github-API-Recreation/README.md

 <h1 align="center">GitHub Profile Page</h1>

 ## Description
-In this assignment we have built a Rails application that consumes information from GitHub's API and then presents it back to the user on their own views.
-Here the user can see the view in the application and it will show them a page that looks just like their own GitHub repositories page.
+In this assignment, we built a Rails application that consumes information from GitHub's API and then presents it back to the user on their own views.
+Here, the user can see the view in the application and it will show them a page that looks just like their own GitHub repositories page.

 ## Teamwork Makes the Dream Work
 Just like this example of Octocats, we also worked together.
-As a class we divided GitHub APIs and worked on pulling different data and in the end merged out branches.
+As a class, we divided GitHub APIs and worked on pulling different data.
+In the end, merged our branches.
 <p align="center">
 <img src="http://i.imgur.com/31Ase1Y.jpg" width=500>
 </p>

 ## GitHub API code
-One of the teams was assigne the GitHub User API and below is an example of the code that was written to pull data from that particular hash:
+One of the teams was assigned the GitHub User API.
+Below is an example of the code that was written to pull data from that particular hash:
 ```ruby
 class User